 These goals can be as simple or as intricate as you’d like.
 Every person is different just like every family is different.
 So you have to do what works for you.

-This year my goal for myself (and the blog) was “fear.”
+For the year 2019, my goal for myself (and the blog) was “fear.”
 I wanted to start pushing my comfort zone and doing more things that would force me to grow as a person and as a business owner.
+Click here to get my 5 strategies for growing an online business.

 For this school year, my goal has been to do more hands-on learning outside of the home.
-This was my original reason for homeschool and yet, I have consistently made excuses as to why we couldn’t.
+This was my original reason for homeschool and yet, I was finding myself constantly making excuses as to why we couldn’t make it happen.

-Instead of more excuses, I’ve decided to start finding free or affordable things that are local!
+Instead of more excuses, I decided to start finding free or affordable things that are local and taking advantage of memberships that you pay for once and can use all year long.

-Even when I first started the blog and was making absolutely no money, I would clearly tell the kids that I was working.
+Even when I first started the blog and was making absolutely no money, I would directly tell the kids that I was working.

-If I hadn’t taken the time to take my blog seriously and invest in trainings from people who had gone before me, I know there would have been a much longer learning curve and I probably wouldn’t have made money as quickly.
-Actually, I know I wouldn’t have.
+If I hadn’t taken the time to take my blog seriously and invest in training from people who had gone before me, I know there would have been a much longer learning curve and I probably wouldn’t have made money as quickly.
+Want to get ahead of the curve?
+Join my free online training for newbie bloggers.

 Other helpful posts: